 Getting a dog to do something over and over without saying a word is quite easy once you know how.
-But it is very hard to explain to someone who has never done it or seen it.
-I have seen countless questions about it on Yahoo groups and FaceBook, and even after it is described to questioners, the videos they subsequently post usually show them struggling to understand the concept.
+But it’s very hard to explain to someone who has never done it or seen it.
+I have seen countless questions about it on social media, and even after it is described to questioners, the videos they subsequently post usually show them struggling to understand the concept.
 They speak verbal cues long before the dog understands the connection of the cue and the behavior, then wait impatiently for the stunned dog to do something.
 Then they go through all sorts of gyrations to get the dog to do stuff.
 They also frequently startle their dog, are too loud, use pressure-ful body language, and do other things that cause the dog to not have a good time.

 I feel OK pointing this out because I have done all of the above.
 Some of them you will see in the videos below.

 I recently ran across this series of videos I posted when Clara was a puppy that documents the first five sessions of teaching her “down.”
 I thought they might be helpful to people who are not familiar with the process of getting behavior.

 It’s not exemplary training, but that’s one of the points of my blog.
 The process is robust, and dogs are very forgiving.
 I show my mistakes, and hopefully how I solve the problems I create.
 One of the four videos shows a miserable failure of a training session, but it’s a good lesson and also pretty funny.
 Clara is a little stressy in some other sessions.
 But I do a few things right, too, and they might be helpful as well.